Frequently Asked Questions

 • Yes, you can always add new money to any existing fund which is open.
 Please check with our team about this if you have additional questions.

-• On a quarterly basis, Wellings Capital publishes a comprehensive update for each fund, highlighting various activities and operations of the fund.
 Additionally, Wellings often emails fund updates intra quarter when there is relevant information to share.
-Investors are also encouraged to reach out to Wellings to schedule a call with a representative.
+Investors are also encouraged to schedule a call with a team member to discuss any questions.

 • Our investments are only open to accredited investors.
 Since our offerings fall under Rule 506(c) of Regulation D, investors will be required to verify their accredited status through a third party, including a CPA, financial advisor, attorney, or a third party accreditation service provder called Accredd.
 We cover the cost of the accreditation verification for investors through our portal.